 - 2 teaspoons vanilla extract

-- ¼ teaspoon liquid vanilla stevia (or 3-4 tablespoons more palm sugar)
+- 1/4 teaspoon liquid stevia or 3-4 tablespoons more palm sugar, optional.
+To personal taste.

 - Place all ingredients in a blender or food processor and whir until smooth.